Jason Roy: 2017–18: Australia and New Zealand

-In the first ODI against Australia, Roy scored 180 which is the highest score by an English batsman in ODIs.
+In the first ODI against Australia, Roy scored 180 which is the highest score by an English batter in ODIs.
 His feat also won him the man of the match award as England won by 5 wickets.
 In the second ODI Roy managed only 2 runs before he was out to Mitchell Starc, however, despite this England went on to win the match by 4 wickets.
 In the 3rd, 4th and 5th ODI series, Roy made 19, 0 and 49 respectively as England won the series 4–1.

 Roy represented England in the 2017–18 Trans-Tasman Tri-Series against Australia and New Zealand.
 Roy made scores of 9, 8, 8 and 21 in the four T20Is as England finished with a record of 1–3, finishing in third place.
 Roy made scores of 49, 8, 15 and 42 in the first 4 ODIs respectively, before missing the fifth ODI due to injury as he struggled with back spasms.
 During the 4th ODI, Roy scored his 2,000th run in ODIs.